 I was born in 1962 and brought up in Tokyo, Japan.
 I am a native Tokyoite, received education in Tokyo.
-Since graduation of a school of economics of Tokyo university, I had worked for Mitsui & Co., Ltd., a reputable Japanese trading firm, for more than 30 years, and then jumped into this world.
-During my long business career, I was engaged in various industries and visited more than 30 countries and 60 cities (including living in New York, Hong Kong and Beijing) all over the world to gradually learn what international communication is.
-This experience made me realize the importance of the understanding my own cultural background.
+Since the graduation of a school of economics at Tokyo University, I had worked for Mitsui & Co., Ltd., a reputable Japanese trading firm, for more than 30 years, and then jumped into this world.
+During my long business career, I was engaged in various industries and visited more than 30 countries and 60 cities (including living in New York, Hong Kong, and Beijing) all over the world to gradually learn what international communication is.
+This experience made me realize the importance of understanding my cultural background.

 Language : English, Chinese, Japanese

 Japanese culture (Religion and Faith, Japanese cuisine, Tea ceremony, Japanese gardens, Traditional performing arts, History, Ukiyoe printings, Modern architecture, hot springs etc.)

 Tokyo and its suburbs including Yokohama, Nikko, Kamakura, Mt.
 Fuji/Hakone, Izu peninsula, Kawagoe, Yamanashi etc.

 Respecting diversity and cultural identity leads to world peace.

 National Government Licensed Guide Interpreter (English) Certificate No.EN04793